Valgipes: Description

 It is similar in size and morphology to Catonyx, with longer and more gracile limb bones, and a wider skull.
 A number of adult skulls have sagittal crests, while others do not, suggesting possible sexual dimorphism.
 The claws are narrow and curve gently towards the palm, with the largest claw being on the third digit.
 Like some other members of the families Mylodontidae and Scelidotheriidae, it had bony osteoderms embedded in its skin.

 Paleobiology

 During the Late Pleistocene, the habitat type of the regions inhabited by Valgipes is thought to have been mainly tropical dry forest.
 Isotopic analysis of a specimen from Rio Grande do Norte indicates it was a browsing animal which lived in relatively closed environments, including the Atlantic Forest, and had a varied diet of leaves, shoots, roots, and fruits.
 In 2021, fossils attributed to V. bucklandi were described from southern Uruguay, in the cooler pampean region, around two thousand kilometres south of all other records.

+Unlike many other ground sloths it was contemporary with, V. bucklandi was obligately terrestrial and most likely did not engage in digging or climbing behaviours.

+A palaeopathology likely representing a pitutary tumour has been discovered in the V. bucklandi specimen MCT 3993-M.